kos-lab/kos-lab.github.io/_posts/2018-5-15-Hello-World.md

 ---
 layout: post
-title: Hello World and Ncloud vulnerability disclosure
+title: Hello World and Intelbras Ncloud vulnerability disclosure
 author: Pedro Aguiar
 ---

-Welcome to the first post in this blog, written by the Kos-Lab team, the Cyber Security unit of Kryptus(http://kryptus.com), a brazilian Cyber Defense company.
+Welcome to the first post in this blog, written by the Kos-Lab team, the Cyber Security unit of [Kryptus](http://kryptus.com), a brazilian Cyber Defense company.

 A few weeks ago, we got our hands in a Intelbras Ncloud 300 device, an interesting wireless router, with features like a Torrent Client and USB storage, after a few days taking a look at it, the following was discovered: